Syed Ahmad Barelvi: Reform movement

-Syed Ahmad urged Muslims to follow Tariqa Muhammadiyya, abandon all superstitious activities in various Sufi orders, and called for a total reformation of Tasawwuf.
+Syed Ahmad urged Muslims to follow Tariqa-i Muhammadiyah, abandon all superstitious activities in various Sufi orders, and called for a total reformation of Tasawwuf.
 Syed Ahmad reserved his sharpest condemnations for the moral degradation of Muslims and blamed the corrupt Sufis as the primary cause of Muslim decline.
-He called upon Muslims to strictly abide by the tenets of the Shariah (Islamic law) by following the Qur'an and the Sunnah.
-The most prominent feature of Syed Ahmad's teachings was his warning to avoid shirk (polytheism), bid'ah (religious innovations); and re-assertion of Tawhid.
-Once he said to a group of his disciples: Brethren! the purpose of performing the bay'ah is that you should give up everything you do which is of the nature of polytheism or heresy, your making of ta'ziyahs, setting up banners, worshipping the tombs of Pirs and martyrs, making offerings to them and taking vows in their names.
+He called upon Muslims to strictly abide by the tenets of the Shari'a (Islamic law) by following the Qur'an and the Sunnah.
+Once he said to a group of his disciples: Brethren! the purpose of performing the bay'ah is that you should give up everything you do which is of the nature of polytheism or heresy, your making of tazias, setting up banners, worshipping the tombs of Pirs and martyrs, making offerings to them and taking vows in their names.
 All this you should give up, and do not believe that your good and ill come from anyone except God; do not recognize anyone but Him as having the power to grant the fulfillment of your wishes.
 If you continue [in this way of polytheism and heresy], merely offering bay'ah will bring no benefit.

-Syed Ahmad visited numerous towns of the North Indian plains between 1818 and 1821.
-He incited hundreds of missionaries to preach against Shia beliefs and practices.
-Syed Ahmad repeatedly destroyed tazias, an act that resulted in subsequent riots and chaos.
-Syed Ahmad called upon the Muslim masses to abandon practices related to Shia influence, such as the tazias which were replicas of the tombs of the martyrs of Karbala taken in procession during the mourning ceremony of Muharram.
-Shah Muhammad Ismail declared the act of breaking tazias as an obligation upon all believers and asserted that it was as virtuous as breaking idols.
+Syed Ahmad visited numerous towns of the north Indian plains between 1818 and 1821.
+He sent hundreds of missionaries to preach against Shi'a beliefs and practices.
+He called upon the Muslim masses to abandon practices related to Shi'a influence, such as the tazias which were replicas of the tombs of the martyrs of Karbala taken in procession during the mourning ceremony of Muharram.
+Syed Ahmad reportedly destroyed tazias, an act that resulted in riots.
+Shah Isma'il also declared the act of breaking tazias as an obligation upon all believers and asserted that it was as virtuous as breaking idols.
 Syed Ahmad is reported to have organized the burning of thousands of tazias.

 In 1821, Syed Ahmad left for Hajj along with a group of devotees.
 He returned from Hajj in 1823, and once again visited different parts of India.
-For Syed Ahmad and the followers of the Faraizi movement, India was "Dar al-Harb" (a land without a peace treaty with Muslims) and therefore jihad was obligatory for all Muslims.
-In his book Sirat-e-Mustaqeem, Shah Ismail Dehlvi wrote:A large part of present-day India has become "Dar-ul-Harab".
-Compare the situation with the heavenly blessings of India two and three hundred years ago.Syed Ahmad's opponents labeled him a Wahhabi, but he did not consider himself as such.
+He visited Calcutta, where he gained a number of followers, notably Titumir, who spearheaded the movement in Bengal.
+For Syed Ahmad and the followers of the Faraizi movement, India was Dar al-Harb (a land without a peace treaty with Muslims) and therefore jihad was obligatory for all Muslims.

+Syed Ahmad's opponents labeled him a "Wahhabi", but he did not consider himself as such.
+Syed Ahmad was a follower of Shah Waliullah Dehlvi's spiritual path and a traditional Sunni who adhered to the Hanafi school.